sodelalbert/online_bookstore_taf/README.md

 This project uses [`uv`](https://github.com/astral-sh/uv) for Python package management instead of `pip`. `uv` is a modern, high-performance installer that speeds up dependency installation, ensures deterministic environments through dependency locking, and simplifies setup with built-in virtual environment management.
 All dependencies are defined in `pyproject.toml`, and you can install them or run tests directly using `uv`, making development and CI/CD workflows faster and more reliable.

-To run this project, first install `uv` on your system:
+To be able to use this project, first install `uv` on your system:

 ```bash
 curl -Ls https://astral.sh/uv/install.sh | sh